xiaoyu0928/xiaoyu0928.github.io/index.md

 ## News

 - My postgrad student and I have won 2nd place in SIG-III International Paper Contest Award, which will be presented at the 2023 ASIS&T annual meeting!
+- Two research posters have been accepted by 2023 ASIS&T annual meeting, which will be held in London, UK.